Percy Moreau Ashburn

 Percy Moreau Ashburn (July 28, 1872 – August 20, 1940) was a colonel and medical officer in the United States Army.
 With then Lieutenant Charles Franklin Craig, Ashburn made the link that mosquitoes were involved in the transmission of Dengue fever.
 As a major, he served as the sixth commanding officer of the Walter Reed General Hospital, and as a colonel, he served as the first commandant of the Medical Field Service School at Carlisle Barracks, Pennsylvania.

 Early life

-Ashburn was born on July 28, 1872 to Allen W. Ashburn and Julia M. née Kennedy in Batavia, Ohio.
+Ashburn was born on July 28, 1872, to Allen W. Ashburn and Julia M. née Kennedy in Batavia, Ohio.

 Ashburn graduated from Batavia High School in 1890.
 He then attended Jefferson Medical College.

 Personal life

 Ashburn married Agnes Davis on July 6, 1896.
 Together they had three children.

 Major General Thomas Q. Ashburn was his brother.
 Brigadier General Julius Penn was his cousin.

 Career

 Ashburn was appointed a contract surgeon with the United States Army on May 30, 1898.
-He accepted a Regular Army commission as an assistant surgeon on January 9, 1899, and was promoted to captain in the Medical Corps in December 12, 1903 and Major on June 24, 1908.
-He was effectively promoted directly from Major to colonel on May 15, 1917, as his date of rank for lieutenant colonel and colonel were both on the same day.
+He accepted a Regular Army commission as an assistant surgeon on January 9, 1899, and was promoted to captain in the Medical Corps on December 12, 1903, and major on June 24, 1908.
+He was effectively promoted directly from major to colonel on May 15, 1917, as his date of rank for lieutenant colonel and colonel were both on the same day.
 Unlike many other officers who would be offered temporary promotions in the National Army, only to return to their regular rank after the end of the First World War, as a Regular Army colonel Ashburn would hold his rank until he retired in 1932.

 From 1906 to 1907, Ashburn presided over the Army board for the study of tropical diseases in the Philippines.
 The board's findings were released as Experimental Investigations Regarding the Etiology of Dengue Fever, with a General Consideration of the Disease with Ashburn and Craig as the co-authors.
 In 1913, he was detailed to preside over the Army board for the study of tropical diseases in the Philippines and at Ancon, Panama.
 Afterwards, Ashburn wrote Mosquito-borne Diseases.

-He commanded the Walter Reed General Hospital in Washington, D.C. from September 1915 to October 1916.
+He commanded the Walter Reed General Hospital in Washington, D.C., from September 1915 to October 1916.

 He commanded the Medical Officers Training Camp at Fort Benjamin Harrison, Indiana in 1917.

-Ashburn served as the first Commandant of the Medical Field Service School at Carlisle Barracks, Pennsylvania from August 1, 1920 to August 1, 1923.
+Ashburn served as the first Commandant of the Medical Field Service School at Carlisle Barracks, Pennsylvania from August 1, 1920, to August 1, 1923.

 Then, Ashburn served as the professor of military hygiene at the United States Military Academy from 1923 to 1927.
-He then served as the librarian at the Army Medical Library in Washington, DC from 1927 to 1932, when he retired.
+He then served as the librarian at the Army Medical Library in Washington, D.C., from 1927 to 1932, when he retired.

 He authored the following books: The Elements of Military Hygiene (1909), History of the Medical Department of the United States Army (1929), and with his son Frank Davis Ashburn The Ranks of Death, A Medical History of the Conquest of America.